 Secondly, enjoy your improvement.
 When pushing through your obstacles, you’ll start to see yourself becoming better and better at what you do.
 You’ll understand your craft more deeply and you’ll actually be impressed with yourself.
 The only thing you want to do now is continue.
 Paul was missing these steps.
 He forgot about the long-term goal and didn’t even last long enough to see his improvement.

-As you endure more work you begin to craft your own impeccable work ethic to be used when enduring any task.
+As you endure more tiresome work you begin to craft your own impeccable work ethic which you can use when enduring any task.
 It is important to keep sharpening our ability to endure as we do not want to give into distractions to wander us away from our goals.
 We want to push towards our long-term goals which would give us more satisfaction than any immediate pleasure.
 You’ll be glad you’ve stuck it out and will find ways to go even further.